-Many investors are guilty of committing these three investment mistakes.
-Are you one of them?
+Many investors are guilty of committing these three investment mistakes

 We have been in a bull market since the GFC (2008).
 Because of this prolonged cycle of bullish prosperity, many investors have become complacent in their investment strategy as they expect the traditional asset market (shares) to continue to go up.
 As we move into 2020, it appears that many investors are continuing with the approach of ignoring risks and chasing market returns, this is creating euphoric market conditions, which could ultimately prove risky as they reverse.